The Silver Chief Classic is a time-honoured event and was first run in 1964 when taken out by Barunah at Olympic Park.

 Often regarded as the Derby of greyhound racing, the Silver Chief Classic is open to young male greyhounds and throughout the years it has been won by some of the greatest chasers to have ever graced the track.

-The race is a three week series, attracting the best from across the country which converge on The Meadows for a crack at the $100,000 winner’s purse.
+The race is a two week series, attracting the best from across the country which converge on The Meadows for a crack at the $100,000 winner’s purse.

 Being a Group 1 event, there is always plenty of betting activity surrounding the Silver Chief Classic.
 Each year, eight talented youngsters line-up in pursuit of the main prize, resulting in plenty of value to be found throughout the field.